giovannidipacework/steam_tui/README.md

 - Navigate your Steam library using the keyboard (W/S to move, Enter to launch a game)
 - Instant search for games
-- Sort by name, category, or last played
+- Sort by various option
 - Customizable themes (`themes/` folder)
 - Detailed view and ASCII art icons for games